PEER-REVIEWED ARTICLES

 ON HIATUS

-Retrospective Voting on Crime Rates in the US (with B K Song and Songman Kang) -tentative title
+Retrospective Voting on Crime Rates in the US (with B K Song and Songman Kang)

 Abstract